vedangj044/blog/content/attack-vectors.md

 +++

-Here's a detailed markdown blog based on the presentation content:

 With the proliferation of cloud computing, organizations are increasingly adopting services like AWS to scale their operations.
 However, the cloud presents unique challenges in securing assets.
 Notably, public IP addresses and user credentials emerge as some of the most significant attack vectors in cloud environments.
 This blog delves into the intricacies of these attack vectors, drawing from notable breaches to illustrate risks and explore effective mitigation strategies.

 ## High-Profile AWS Breaches: Lessons Learned